On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Introduction

 \subsection{Main theoretical contributions}

-To gain a better insight on the main contributions of our paper, let us explore the bound of convergence rate by an example.
-We assume that the objective function $f$, under \refobjdef{objdef:plineq_nonconvex}, is optimized using GD with fixed-point arithmetic; from the start to the $k_1$th iteration the updating rule satisfies Case I, from $(k_1+1)$st to $k_2$th iteration it satisfies Case II, and from $(k_2+1)$st to $k_3$th iteration it satisfies Case III.
-Note that, the assumed order of each case aims at simplifying the example; cases may have different orders and the theoretical result is applicable to any order.
-If both $\boldsymbol{\sigma}_1$ and $\boldsymbol{\sigma}_2$ in \refeq{eq:gd_fp} are computed using $\csr$ with fixed stepsize $t<\frac{1}{4\,L}$, then in view of \refcoro{coro:convergencerate_c1_csr}, \refprop{prop:convergencerate_c2_csr}, and \refprop{prop:convergencerate_c3_csr}, the convergence rate satisfies
+The main contribution of this study is to provide sufficient conditions to ensure linear convergence of GD with the presence of rounding errors.
+For ease of presentation, we display the bound of the convergence rate for the following case.
+We assume that the objective function $f$ satisfying \cref{eq:lpineq} and \cref{eq:PLineq} is optimized using GD with fixed-point arithmetic; from the start to the $k_1$th iteration the updating rule satisfies Case I, from the $(k_1+1)$st to the $k_2$th iteration it satisfies Case II, and from the $(k_2+1)$st to the $k_3$th iteration it satisfies Case III.
+Note that this assumed order of cases aims at simplifying the notation; cases may have different orders and the theoretical result applies to any order.